BiodataAnalysisGroup/DOME-Training-Course/docs/chapters/introduction.md

 The recommendations mentioned above were initially developed by the [ELIXIR Machine Learning Focus Group](https://elixir-europe.org/focus-groups/machine-learning) in response to a published Comment advocating for the establishment of standards in ML for biology.
 This focus group, comprising over 50 experts in the field of ML, held meetings to collaboratively develop and refine the recommendations through broad consensus.

-In the following chapters the dataset from [@MobiDB] is going to be used as an example.
+In the following chapters the publication from [@MobiDB] is going to be used as an example.